Black hat (computer security)

-A black hat (black hat hacker or blackhat) is a computer hacker who usually violates laws or typical ethical standards.
-The term originates from 1950s westerns, when bad guys typically wore black hats and good guys white hats.
-Black hat hackers aim to hack into any system for their own profit or out of malice.
-A black hat is contrasted with a white hat.
-A third category is the gray hat, a person who hacks with good intentions but sometimes without permission.
+A black hat (black hat hacker or blackhat) is a computer hacker who violates laws or ethical standards for nefarious purposes, such as cybercrime, cyberwarfare, or malice.
+These acts can range from piracy to identity theft.
+A black hat is often referred to as a "cracker".

+The term originates from 1950s westerns, with "bad guys" (criminals) typically depicted as having worn black hats and "good guys" (heroes) wearing white ones.
+In the same way, black hat hacking is contrasted with the more ethical white hat approach to hacking.
+Additionally, there exists a third category, called grey hat hacking, characterized by individuals who hack, usually with good intentions but by illegal means.

 Description

 Criminals who intentionally enter computer networks with malicious intent are known as "black hat hackers".
 They may distribute malware that steals data (particularly login credentials), financial information, or personal information (such as passwords or credit card numbers).
-This information is often then sold on the dark web.
+This information is often sold on the dark web.
 Malware can also be used to hold computers hostage or destroy files.
-Some hackers modify or destroy data in addition to stealing it.
-Even though hacking has become an important tool for governments to gather intelligence, black hats still tend to work alone or with organized crime groups to make easy money.
+Some hackers may also modify or destroy data in addition to stealing it.
+While hacking has become an important tool for governments to gather intelligence, black hats tend to work alone or with organized crime groups for financial gain.

-Black hat hackers can be novices or experienced criminals.
-They are usually knowledgeable about infiltrating computer networks and getting around security protocols.
-They also create malware, a form of software that lets them access computer networks, monitor their victims' online activities, or lock their victims' devices.
-Black hat hackers can be involved in cyber espionage or protest, in addition to pursuing personal or financial gain.
-For some, cybercrime may be an addictive experience.
+Black hat hackers may be novices or experienced criminals.
+They are usually competent infiltrators of computer networks and can circumvent security protocols.
+They may create malware, a form of software that enables illegitimate access to computer networks, enables the monitoring of victims' online activities, and may lock infected devices.
+Black hat hackers can be involved in cyber espionage or protests in addition to pursuing personal or financial gain.
+For some hackers, cybercrime may be an addictive experience.